 Whether you want a primary or secondary credit card, this is a solid contender.

-The Capital One® Venture® Rewards Credit Card earns 2x points on every purchase.
-Plus, you get 10x points on Hotels.com purchases.
-Like the Savor credit card, it has a $95 annual fee ($0 the first year) and a $500 signup bonus.
-You might prefer this card if you want travel rewards.
+The Capital One® Venture® Rewards Credit Card earns 2x miles on every purchase.
+Plus, you get 10x miles on Hotels.com/venture purchases.
+Like the Savor credit card, it has a $95 annual fee ($0 the first year).
+However, you can earn a 50,000-mile signup bonus after spending $3,000 within the first 3 months of account opening.
+You might prefer this card if you want to earn travel rewards.

-Additionally, you get free Global Entry or TSA PreCheck that helps take the bite out of the $95 annual fee.
+Additionally, you get a fee credit for Global Entry or TSA PreCheck that helps take the bite out of the $95 annual fee.

-You can either redeem your points for travel statement credits or future award travel.
+You can either redeem your miles for travel statement credits or future award travel.

 At its core, the Chase Sapphire Preferred benefits travelers.
 But, you can also redeem your points for cash rewards or gift cards too.